seb-835/opentelemetry/otel-article-1-3.md

 The collector can be deployed in four modes: deployment, statefulset, daemonset, and sidecar.
 Today, we will exclusively focus on discussing the Deployment and DaemonSet modes, considering our specific use case.

 - If we need to collect logs from each container or kubelet metrics from each node, we need to install a collector on each node of our cluster.
 In this case, we will choose the "DaemonSet" mode.
-One collector instance will be deploy on each node.
+One collector instance will be deployed on each node.

 <img src="images/daemonset.png " style="width: 60%;" />